JuliaStats/StatsBase.jl/docs/source/sampling.rst

 Internally, this package implements multiple algorithms, and the ``sample`` (and ``sample!``) methods integrate them into a poly-algorithm, which chooses a specific algorithm based on inputs.

-Note that the choices made in ``sample`` are decided based on extensive benchmarking.
+Note that the choices made in ``sample`` are decided based on extensive benchmarking (see ``perf/sampling.jl`` and ``perf/wsampling.jl``).
 It performs reasonably fast for most cases.
 That being said, if you know that a certain algorithm is particularly suitable for your context, directly calling an internal algorithm function might be slightly more efficient.

 Here are a list of algorithms implemented in the package.
 The functions below are not exported (one can still import them from ``StatsBase`` using ``import`` though).